Mreigel/Website-Development/README.md

 # Ecommerce-Demo
 Full-Stack Web App with Docker Support | Built with Flask | Live on AWS

-## 📌 About
+## 🧠 Project Overview
-This is a full-stack web application designed as a professional portfolio and demo site for a web development team.
-It features custom routes, user authentication, resume uploads, and a database-driven project showcase — all built with Python (Flask) and now fully containerized using Docker.
+This full-stack web application serves as a professional portfolio and demonstration site for our web development team.
+Built with Python (Flask) and fully containerized using Docker, it showcases our ability to architect secure, scalable, and modern applications.
+Key features include custom routing, secure user authentication, resumè file uploads, and a dynamic, database-driven project showcase — all backed by a clean and responsive frontend.
-This project highlights our growing dev team's capability to build and deploy scalable, modern applications.

 ## 🚀 Live Deployment

-The application is live and hosted on **AWS Elastic Beanstalk** via a custom Docker environment and reverse-proxied through **CloudFront** with SSL encryption.
+The application is deployed on AWS Elastic Beanstalk using a custom Docker environment, reverse-proxied through Amazon CloudFront with SSL/TLS encryption via AWS Certificate Manager.
+Domain routing is managed with Amazon Route 53.

-🌐 View Live Site:
+## 🌐 View Live Site:
 **https://c2cwebsolutions.com** (Primary domain)
 Redirects from **.org**, **.net**, and `www.` versions are all configured for instant redirection.

-✅ Hosted & Secured Using:
+## ✅ Hosted & Secured Using:
 - AWS EC2 via Elastic Beanstalk
 - Docker container (Amazon Linux 2023)
 - Flask web server + Gunicorn